• Skip to main content

 Ingredients you'll need

-• Regular all-purpose flour: I haven't tried using whole wheat flour yet, but I'm thinking that swapping up to half the amount with it should work.
+• Regular all-purpose flour: I haven't tried using whole wheat flour yet, but you should be able to swap half of the flour for a whole wheat flour.

-• Coconut oil: use a refined coconut oil to avoid coconut flavor, but both kinds will work.
+• Coconut oil: helps create a soft and gooey texture to the brownie.
+You can use a refined coconut oil to avoid coconut flavor although both the refined and unrefined will work.

-• Maple syrup: feel free to swap for other kind of liquid sweetener.
+• Maple syrup: adds such an amazing flavor to the brownie!
+But feel free to swap for other kind of liquid sweetener, such as agave nectar.

 • Chocolate chips: I used the vegan dark chocolate chips from Enjoy Life.
 Mini chips are better for this recipe as the cake is small and they will distribute better.